gerilanglois/LLxDocs/sites/bms-noms-portal/duplicate-check.md

 <!-- SUBTITLE: A detailed view of the BMS Noms Portal Duplicate Check process -->

 # BMS Noms Portal Duplicate Check Integration with CRM
-When a service provider is add via the SP Add functionality on the site the contract for the process they are being added to is marked with an internal status of PendingDuplicateCheck.
-From there, this following process is utilized:
+When a service provider is added via the SP Add functionality on the site the contract for the process they are being added to is marked with an internal status of PendingDuplicateCheck.
+From there, the contract is placed in the "Pending" grid and  this following process is utilized:

 1. **CRM:** Workflow initiates WCF Pull Request (scheduled hourly)